MobAppHome/ServiceForMyApps/README.md

 # ServiceForMyApps
 This is a service provider repo for my own app.
-It contains service for MAHAds , MAHAndroidUpdater clients.
+It contains service for AppCrossPromoter , AndroidAppUpdater clients and Privacy Policies

 # About
 This a firebase host application.